Should Your Worry About Mold In Your Crawl Space?

 Common causes include crawl space condensation, poor drainage, groundwater intrusion, and unsealed vents.
 When moisture is not controlled, mold can grow on insulation, ductwork, and structural wood components.

-Why Some Mold Treatments Don't Work
+Why Do Some Mold Treatments Fail?

 Many crawl space mold treatments rely on spraying chemicals without correcting the moisture conditions that caused the mold.
 Spray-only treatments may help prevent wood rot, but don't remove the mold already on the wood.